base0010/restapidocs/index.rst

 Physical Space
   Hosts will need a physical place to put the radio units.
 While host nodes can stay inside or even be hosted remotely;
   Generally, radio units will need to be placed in an outdoor space high up and with the clearest Line-of-Sight to provide maximum efficienty for Subscribers.
-Physically, a 3ft^3 area is enough with extra for a multi-kilometer deployment
+Physically, a 3ft^3 area is enough with extra for a multi-kilometer deployment.
+Your physical space will also determine the legal requirements and regulations for radio emissions.
+Please comply with your local laws.

 Internet Access
   In order to access web2 internet services (traditional internet) a host will need to provide an outbound internet connection.